basho/basho_docs/content/riak/kv/2.0.7/using/reference/search.md

 ## Statistics

-The Cuttlefish batching subsystem maintains a set of statistics that provide visibility into the run-time characteristics of the components that make up the system.
+The Riak Search batching subsystem provides statistics on run-time characteristics of search system components.
 These statistics are accessible via the standard Riak KV stats interfaces and can be monitored through standard enterprise management tools.

 * `search_index_throughput_(count|one)` - The total count of objects that have been indexed, per Riak node, and the count of objects that have been indexed within the metric measurement window.